Understanding Cyclical and Non-Cyclical Stocks

 - Telecommunication Services

-Not everyone follows S&P sector breakouts so don't be surprised if you visit a site like MorningStar, for example, and find a completely different set of sector identifiers.
+Not all investors follow the S&P sector classifications.
+Don't be surprised if you visit a site and find a different set of sector identifiers.
+However, it may be a good idea to stick with one set of classification to avoid confusing yourself and others.

-It pays to keep an eye on the business cycle and know where it is and where it is going.
-For investors wanting a more conservative posture, non-cyclical stocks, many of which also pay nice dividends, should make up part of your portfolio.
+It pays to keep an eye on the business cycle, to understand where it is and where it is going.
+For investors wanting a more conservative posture, non-cyclical stocks, many of which continuously pay dividends, should make up part of your portfolio.